 - (1) The Commission is responsible for setting the evaluation criteria in advance of the performance period and evaluating the Chief Executive Officer's ("CEO") performance. - (2) Evaluation criteria include, but are not limited to: - (a) Achievement of appropriate performance targets for the RSIC; - (b) Implementation of the Strategic Plan and other business initiatives; - (c) Implementation of Commission policies and associated reporting to the Commission; - (d) Leadership, management, and related qualities and skills; - (e) Compliance with other criteria set by the Commission. - (3) The Commission will strive to ensure that each evaluation's criteria are objective in nature, measurable to the extent feasible, and pertain only to outcomes over which the CEO has a reasonable degree of control. - (4) Pursuant to the RSIC's Compensation Policy, the Commission will determine the CEO's salary.
-See Compensation Policy. - (5) CEO Evaluation Process and Timeline - (a) Annually, during the first quarter of the fiscal year, CEO will distribute a selfevaluation packet to the Commission members.
+See Compensation Policy.

+(5) CEO Evaluation Process and Timeline

+- (a) Annually, during the first or second quarter of the fiscal year, CEO will distribute a self-evaluation packet to the Commission members.
 The self-evaluation is designed to assist the Commission members in the evaluation process.
 It should describe the extent to which the CEO believes his or her evaluation criteria was met during the evaluation period, supported by relevant data. - (b) The self-evaluation packet will include: - (i) A report including the CEO's self-evaluation of his or her performance based on the individual's criteria and goals established by the Commission members for the evaluation year; - (ii) The CEO's proposed evaluation criteria and goals for the upcoming year; - (iii) A summary of the RSIC's Strategic Plan most recently adopted by the Commission, including the goals for which he or she has been responsible for completing; - (iv) Evaluation forms for the Commission members; - (v) Any supporting or additional documentation or information the CEO wishes to include. - (c) The documents provided by the CEO and the Commission members' evaluation forms will be treated as working papers and internal draft documents, as they are preliminary and will be used to compile the final evaluation summary.
 The Commission members' completed evaluation forms will be returned to the Chair or his designee within two weeks of receipt. - (d) The Commission members may meet as necessary to review the performance of the CEO. - (e) The Chair or his designee will summarize the completed evaluation forms and provide copies to the Commission members and to the CEO.
-The completed evaluation forms summary should include specific guidance for the CEO concerning improvement opportunities. - (f) The Commission members will meet with the CEO no later than the end of the first quarter of the fiscal year to discuss and establish
+The Commission should provide specific guidance for the CEO concerning improvement opportunities, which the HR Director will summarize and provide to the CEO - (f) The Commission members will meet with the CEO no later than the end of the second quarter of the fiscal year to discuss and establish

-- (i) the evaluation summary, including the self-evaluation, and the extent to which the set criteria and goals were met for the fiscal year; and - (ii) the proposed evaluation criteria and goals for the following year's evaluation - (g) After the discussion, the Chair must sign and retain a finalized evaluation summary in the CEO's personnel file. - (h) The Commission members' discussions regarding the CEO's performance may be held in executive session in accordance with state law.
+- (i) the evaluation summary, including the self-evaluation, and the extent to which the set criteria and goals were met for the fiscal year; and - (ii) the proposed evaluation criteria and goals for the following year's evaluation - (g) The Commission members' discussions regarding the CEO's performance may be held in executive session in accordance with state law.